web3-authn/email-recoverer-contract/docs/zk-email-verifier.md

-This document outlines how to implement an on‑chain verifier for zk.email proofs on NEAR, using Circom Groth16 circuits and arkworks, without trusting the relayer.
+This document describes how zk.email proof verification fits into the **email‑recoverer** system:

+- What the global `zk-email-verifier` contract is expected to do.
+- How off‑chain proving works.
+- How the `email-recoverer` contract in this repo talks to that verifier.

+The actual `zk-email-verifier` NEAR contract code now lives in a **separate repository**; this repo only contains the per‑account `email-recoverer` contract and the Rust interface it uses to call the global verifier.

 ---

 ## 1. Goals and Scope

-- Verify zk.email proofs on NEAR:
+- Verify zk.email proofs on NEAR via a **global verifier contract** (deployed once) that:
-  - Proofs are Groth16 over BN254, generated from Circom circuits.
+  - Accepts a Groth16 proof over BN254 generated from Circom circuits.
-  - Public inputs encode only the fields we care about (e.g. `from_email_hash`, `account_id`, `new_public_key`, `nonce`, `dkim_public_key_hash`).
-- Keep the NEAR contract verifier:
+  - Ensures the proof is bound to:
+    - A `near` `account_id` (the target account being recovered),
+    - A `new_public_key` to add as a full‑access key,
-  - As small and gas‑efficient as possible.
+    - A `from_email` address and timestamp.
-  - Independent of Circom tooling (no witness generation, no R1CS parsing).
+  - Returns a simple `VerificationResult` struct.
+- Keep the per‑account `email-recoverer` contract:
+  - Small and focused on policy (which emails are allowed, how many, recency window).
+  - Independent of circuit/arkworks details; it only calls the global verifier.
 - Off‑chain proving:
-  - Happens in a separate prover service (Node/Rust) using Circom + `snarkjs`/`rapidsnark` or `ark-circom`.
+  - Happens in a separate prover service (Node/Rust) using Circom + `snarkjs`/`rapidsnark` or `ark‑circom`.
-  - The relayer only transports `{proof, publicInputs}`; it is not trusted to validate emails itself.
+  - The relayer only transports `{proof, publicInputs}` and submits them to NEAR; it is not trusted to validate emails itself.

 ---